 If you are about to become one of those e-bike devotees, who have given away comfort of their cars or discomfort of public transportation in their daily commutes to work, to drop kids to school or after-school activities, or to visit parents, who live on the other side of the city, then this article is for you.

 How to choose an electric bicycle for easy regular commutes?
 Choose e-bikes with a high handlebar, small or medium size of wheels and a detachable battery.
 Consider an e-bike with a foldable frame, install a rear rack or a basket for luggage.
 Install mudguards and chain guards.
 Always try a model that you want to buy.

-There are several e-bike models designed for regular commutes.
+There are multiple e-bike models designed for regular commutes.
 Let’s see what we need to pay attention to, when considering daily e-bike commutes and making those commutes easy and pleasant from the start.

 What to look for in an e-bike for regular commutes?

 I think a keyword here is “regular”.
 If you are going to be doing something often, as often as morning and evening commute to and from work, for example, spending a few minutes in preparing your trips will save you tons of time down the road.

 Here are a few useful tips for preparing your e-bike commute.